idea42co/quick-survery-directive/README.md

 ```
 and seperate them by commas

-- Initiate the survey by placing the custom html template:
+- Initiate the survey by placing this custom html template:
 ```html
     <survey></survey>
 ```